davebraze/OtoP-2/readme.txt

 To run it using shell command, use: sh SerRunLoc.sh NUM ITER PER
    NUM: number of runs to be conducted, each using a random seed;
-   ITER and PER: same as above;
+   ITER and PER: same as above; ITER and PER are optional.

 To run it using Yale HPC (Grace): MikeNet has to be installed there first;
 1. copy *.c, *.h, Makefile, phonemes.txt, training_examples.txt into the working directory;